Tips & Expectations

 Relatable & Relational

-Clients often prioritize therapists they can relate to and feel comfortable with over their credentials and professional experience.
+Clients often prioritize therapists they can relate to and feel comfortable with, over credentials and professional experience.
 Pay attention to your language, tone, and choice of words to make sure your profile feels accessible and welcoming.

 Specialties And Niche

-If you have any specialties, make sure they are highlighted.
+If you have any specialties, make sure they are mentioned.
 Many therapists are generalists, but clients often want to work with someone who specializes in what they are looking for.
-If you specialize in something, make sure that it’s crystal clear in your bio.
+If you specialize in something, make sure that it’s crystal clear in your bio (this is also good for our “keyword” search).

 Who Are Your Ideal Clients?